tldr-pages/tldr/pages/linux/dnf5.md

 `dnf5 info {{package}}`

-- Install a new package (use `-y` to confirm all prompts automatically):
+- Install a new package (Note: use `-y` to confirm all prompts automatically):

 `sudo dnf5 install {{package1 package2 ...}}`